flybywiresim/aircraft/docs/a320-simvars.md

     - Bool
     - Indicates if the APU BLEED FAULT light should be illuminated

+- A32NX_APU_BLEED_ON
+    - Bool
+    - Indicates if the APU BLEED is ON

 - A32NX_APU_MASTER_FAULT
     - Bool
     - Indicates if the MASTER SW FAULT light should be illuminated